-Hi, I’m Chris Hood, a passionate speaker, podcast host, digital strategist, and writer.
+Hi, I’m Chris Hood, a passionate digital strategist, podcast host, and writer.
 I love storytelling and have made it an essential part of my career.
 I’ve always loved escaping into words, sounds, images, and events, to paint a solution for others to experience.
 It is the primary reason I am a veteran of the digital entertainment industry with more than three decades of working across various mediums, including television, film, music, and video games.

 What once started as selling popcorn in a local movie theater and a film student, I found my love for cinema and an endless drive that propelled my career to incredible heights.
 This included receiving multiple industry awards for theatre marketing campaigns, including the National Association of Theater Owners coveted customer service award and Hollywood Reporter’s grand prize showmanship award three years in a row for Jurassic Park (1993), Wyatt Earp (1994), and Apollo 13 (1995).

 Taking “behind-the-scenes” to a new level, I followed my entrepreneurial spirit early on to invent, develop and market a patent-pending digital multimedia advertising and interactive technology platform for movie theatres.
 The Digireel technology was the first digital cinema advertising and video game program introduced to replace slide-based pre-show entertainment, creating a unique, next-generation advertainment service.
 Digireel premiered in the summer of 1999 at Cinemapolis movie theatre in Anaheim Hills, California, and was acquired by National Cinema Network a year later.
 The Digireel technology is the foundation for onscreen advertising seen in theatres nationwide today.